-- Resource allocation (Section 3.2.1).
+- o Resource allocation (Section 3.2.1).

-- Service protection (Section 3.2.2).
+- o Service protection (Section 3.2.2).

 - o Explicit routes (Section 3.2.3).

 Resource allocation operates by assigning resources, e.g., buffer space or link bandwidth, to a DetNet flow (or flow aggregate) along its path.
-Resource allocation greatly reduces, or even eliminates entirely, packet loss due to output packet contention within the network, but it can only be supplied to a DetNet flow that is limited at the source to a maximum packet size and transmission rate. that congestion control provided via congestion detection and notification [RFC3168] is explicitly excluded from consideration in DetNet, as it serves a different set of applications.
+Resource allocation greatly reduces, or even eliminates entirely, packet loss due to output packet contention within the network, but it can only be supplied to a DetNet flow that is limited at the source to a maximum packet size and transmission rate.
+DetNet flows are assumed to be rate-limited and DetNet is designed to provide sufficient allocated resources (including provisioned capacity), the use of transport layer congestion control [RFC2914] for App-flows is not required; however, if resources are allocated appropriately, use of congestion control should not impact transmission negatively.